"Courage is better than a faint heart for any man who sticks his nose out of doors.

 William Kocay is a member of St. Paul's College

-at the University of Manitoba, and a member of the Computer Science Department.
+at the University of Manitoba, and a senior scholar of the Computer Science Department.

 - Mailing address: